 There’s no button to press on the charcoal grill that’ll extinguish it.
 Unless you put it out yourself, the charcoal will continue to burn until completely spent.
 If you’ve used a lot of charcoal, this could last for hours and is a safety hazard.

-Here’s why you should always put out the charcoal grill:
+Here’s why you should always put out a charcoal grill:

 - The charcoal will continue burning, and it’ll be hot to the touch as long as it’s on.
 People could assume it isn’t hot and not be as careful around it.
-When coals burn hot, they can cause a severe burn.
+When coals burn hot, they can cause severe burns.

 - When unattended, a charcoal grill is a burn hazard.
 It can be turned over by children, pets, even a strong wind, which can start a fire.